Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

 \subsection{Ablation Study}

-To validate the impact of each component in our method, we conduct a series of ablation studies, including variants that remove iterative training or curriculum learning during training.
-To ablate iterative RL training, we train the agent for the same number of optimization steps using only the tasks generated in the first iteration (Iteration 1: 75 steps; Iteration 2: 150 steps; Iteration 3: 225 steps).
+To assess the contribution of each component, we conduct ablation studies that remove iterative training and curriculum learning during training.
+For iterative RL training, we train the agent for the same number of optimization steps using only tasks from the first iteration (75, 150 and 225 steps corresponding to Iter 1, 2 and 3).
 To ablate curriculum learning, we replace our task generator with random task generation at each iteration, without using evaluation feedback from the previous iteration.

-As shown in Table~\ref{tab:ablation}, removing either iterative RL training or curriculum-based task generation results in substantial performance degradation.
-Specifically, without iterative training, the agent reaches its peak performance at 150 training steps (i.e., Iteration 2), while additional training subsequently results in degraded performance.
-This is because training on a fixed task pool causes the agent to overfit on the training set, thereby impairing generalization to unseen tasks.
-In addition, replacing curriculum-based task generation with random generation yields smaller performance improvements.
-These results highlight the importance of curriculum-driven task generation, in which task difficulty is dynamically adjusted to align with the agent’s evolving capabilities, thereby enabling effective continual learning.
+As shown in Table~\ref{tab:ablation}, removing either iterative RL training or curriculum-based task generation leads to substantial performance degradation.
+Specifically, without iterative training, performance peaks at 75 training steps (i.e., Iter 1) and then declines.
+This is because training on a fixed task pool induces overfitting, thereby impairing generalization to unseen tasks.
+In addition, replacing curriculum-based task generation with random generation yields smaller gains.
+These results highlight the importance of curriculum-driven task generation, where task difficulty is dynamically aligned with the agent’s evolving capabilities to enable effective continual learning.
+We further compare \ACuRL{} with recent curriculum-based methods and find that it achieves competitive or superior performance across environments; see Appendix~\ref{appendix:comparison_baselines} for details.
+While GPT-5 is used as the generator for its strong instruction-following ability, the gains are not attributable to a stronger external model, as GPT-5 lacks GUI navigation capabilities.
+Replacing it with the open-source Qwen3-VL-8B still yields substantial improvements.
+Detailed results are provided in Appendix~\ref{appendix:impact_generator}.